These pumpkin stuffed shells are a stunning vegetarian main dish! Three cheeses, spinach and pumpkin puree are baked up in a quick marinara.

 This pumpkin stuffed shells recipe is part of #ReclaimtheKitchen initiative to demystify home cooking by sharing actionable tips, tools and techniques to help you reclaim your kitchen.
 To do this, we’ve created cozy fall stuffed shells that can work for a dinner with friends or a date night in.

 The filling is gooey and cozy: savory pumpkin mixed with ricotta and Mozzarella cheeses, with a bit of fresh sage thrown in.
 The stuffed shells are then baked in our quick tomato sauce, which compliments the filling without overwhelming it.
 It’s an impressive, showy vegetarian main dish that’s perfect for feeding a crowd.
+It works as a cozy fall dinner, or even a vegetarian Thanksgiving main dish.

 While these pumpkin stuffed shells take a bit of time to assemble the components, they’re perfect for a celebration.
 Best of all, the recipe illustrates a few tools (or “tricks”) that are important for reclaiming the kitchen.
 Ready to get started?